Networks

 WAN Rules Widget

-The WAN Rules widget establishes a common WAN Routing strategy for all Micro Edge appliances in your Network.
-For more information see Configuring WAN Rules for Micro Edge in ETM Dashboard.
+The WAN Rules widget establishes a common WAN Routing strategy for all Micro Edge appliances in your Network; for more information, see Configuring WAN Rules for Micro Edge in the ETM Dashboard.

-You can set up one or more Software-defined networks to automatically connect remote office networks managed by Micro Edge and NG Firewall.
-Each software-defined network is controlled by ETM Dashboard and uses WireGuard VPN tunnels to route traffic between each network in a site-to-site mesh topology.
+You can automatically set up one or more software-defined networks to connect remote office networks managed by Micro Edge and NG Firewall.
+The ETM dashboard controls each software-defined network and uses WireGuard VPN tunnels to route traffic between each network in a site-to-site mesh topology.
 Managing your software-defined networks via ETM Dashboard reduces the complexity of manually configuring VPN tunnels.

 Prerequisites